MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/rhel7X-to-79-SAP-HANA-SAPAPPS.md

 ---
-title:   How to update RHEL from 7.7* to 7.9 on Azure with "RHEL for SAP with High Availability or SAP APPS on PAYG images.
+title:   How to update RHEL from 7.7* to 7.9 on Azure with "RHEL for SAP with High Availability or `SAPAPPS` on `PAYG` images.
-description: Guide with step by step procedure to do an OS update frm RHEL 7.X to 7.9
+description: Guide with step by step procedure to do an OS update frm `RHEL` 7.X to 7.9
 author: msaenzbosupport
 ms.author: msaenzbo
 ms.reviewer: divargas-msft